-Gloves shall be worn when it can be reasonable anticipated that the employee may have hand contact with blood, other potentially infectious material, mucous membranes, nor non-intact skin; and when handling or touching contaminated items or surfaces.
+Gloves shall be worn when it can be reasonably anticipated that the employee may have had direct contact with blood or OPIM, non-intact skin, or are handling and touching contaminated items or surfaces.
 Disposable (single use) gloves shall not be washed or decontaminated for re-use.
 Disposable gloves shall be replaced when contaminated or if they are torn, punctured, or when the ability to function as a barrier is compromised.
-Utility gloves may be decontaminated for re-use if the integrity of the glove is not compromised.
-However, they must be discarded if they are cracked, peeling, torn, punctured, or exhibits other signs of deterioration or when their ability to function as a barrier is compromised.
+Utility gloves may be decontaminated for re-use if the integrity of the glove is not compromised; however, they must be discarded if they are cracked, peeling, torn, punctured, or exhibits other signs of deterioration or when their ability to function as a barrier is compromised.